Ready to apply?

+Ready to apply?**

 We believe international solidarity requires the participation of communities who are similarly impacted by the same global systems that violate human rights and threaten those working for true self-determination and justice in Guatemala, as well as their allies.
 Applications from people of color, Indigenous/Indigenous descent, poor/working class, women, LGBTQI people, and candidates with strong anti-racism/ally experience will be prioritized; all are encouraged to apply.

-If you would like to apply, please fill out the application form (found to the right), send a 1-2 page resume highlighting relevant experience to firstname.lastname@example.org, and ask two contacts to share their email or phone number with us in order to have a reference call (In the reference form (found to the right you can see what kind of questions we will ask).
+If you would like to apply, please fill out the application form (found to the right), upload a one page resume highlighting relevant experience, and ask two contacts to share their email or phone number with us in order to have a reference call (In the reference form (found to the right you can see what kind of questions we will ask).

 - Demonstrated commitment to human rights and social, economic, ecological, racial and disability justice is required.
 The ability to document and analyze events and conditions in order to produce quality written reports and educational materials.

 - Cultural sensitivity; excellent judgment skills; ability to work flexibly in dynamic, changing situations; resourcefulness in self-care and relational dynamics.